 - Trees and soil – If to be successful in the long term, it was essential to achieve soil volume, specifications, and correct species selection.

-- Artwork – There was a key desire to achieve integration of meaningful public art.
+- Artwork – There was a key desire to achieve the integration of meaningful public art.

 - Use Program – The area needed to accommodate functions, events, and markets.